 The College matured physically and academically through the first half of the nineteenth century.
 Jonathan P. Cushing (1821-1835) oversaw the move from the College's original buildings to "New College," now Cushing Hall.
 Union Theological Seminary (now Union Presbyterian Seminary) was founded at Hampden-Sydney in 1822 and occupied the current Venable Hall and the south end of the present campus until its relocation to Richmond in 1898.
-The Medical

-College of Virginia (now the Virginia Commonwealth University School of Medicine) was opened in Richmond in 1838 as the medical department of Hampden-Sydney College.

-The Civil War and its aftermath were difficult years for Hampden-Sydney.
+The Medical College of Virginia (now the Virginia Commonwealth University School of Medicine) was opened in Richmond in 1838 as the medical department of were difficult years for Hampden-Sydney.
 The longest-tenured of its presidents, J. M. P. Atkinson, served from before the war through Reconstruction (1857-1883).
-He keeping the College open and solvent, while upholding academic standards.
+He performed the remarkable feat of keeping the College open and solvent, while upholding academic standards.